Guide

 Common Threads in AI Regulation

-As you can see from the above laws and regulations, despite their regional differences, global AI governance frameworks share several common principles.
+Despite their regional differences, global AI governance frameworks share several common principles.
 These shared threads reflect a growing consensus on the need for transparency, risk management, human oversight, and data privacy.
-Let’s break down these recurring themes and how they shape the regulatory landscape.

 Transparency